-That means a place that can house, say, five students generates more income per month than a similar residence that sleeps only three.
+That means a place that can house, say, five students generate more income per month than a similar residence that sleeps only three.
 If the investor can convert more living space into additional sleeping space, he or she can increase the monthly income from a property.

 Like short-term rentals, the income potential is more than in a traditional long-term lease.
-A $1,000-per-month traditional property might be one for which students pay $300 a month each, so having four or five students means income of $1,200 or $1,500 instead.
+A $1,000-per-month traditional property might be one for which students pay $300 a month each, so having four or five students means an income of $1,200 or $1,500 instead.

 Land without buildings might not be the most attractive real estate investment in terms of income, but land is durable, versatile and scarce.
 As Mark Twain once said: ‘They’re not making any more of it.’